 The lower Roman numeral two represents the second scale degree of the C Major scale which is D. In almost every major key the second scale degree, or the supertonic, is a minor.
 In every major key the first Roman numeral, or the tonic, is a major, which in this case is the note C. Finally, the fifth scale degree, or the dominant, is almost always major in a major key, and in this case is the note G.

-Now that we know or properties, we need to construct our seventh chords.
-Minor seventh chords are built of a Major seventh, which means the distance from the root to the last note is ten half steps.
-Basic minor chords such as the one we will be using for this lesson are built of a minor third (three half steps), a major third (four half steps) and a second minor third.
+Now that we know our properties, we need to construct our seventh chords.
+Minor seventh chords are built of a Major seventh, which means the distance from the root to the last note is ten-half steps.
+Basic minor chords such as the one we will be using for this lesson are built of a minor third (three half steps), a major third (four half steps), and a second minor third.